 - XDN usage is also enabling a growing movement toward real-time collaboration in engineering and architectural design, medical research, working training and other activities involving dispersed work forces, including those that have brought use of virtual reality and other modes of extended reality into their endeavors.

-3. Unique User Flexibility with Managed Cloud Service & DIY Options
+3. Flexible Deployment Options with Managed Cloud Service & DIY Options

 The highly automated Red5 Cloud SaaS, in response to customers input setting geographical reach, targeted user counts and other basic parameters on their service portals, instantly activates our resources hosted by the global Oracle Cloud Infrastructure for implementations precisely tuned to their needs.
 The service includes sustained managed support for maintenance, changes in original parameters and other needs through the entire engagement life cycle.